Photohaul

 Risks & Mitigations

---dry-runmode with manifest generation; verify checksums post-migration. - API rate limits for cloud backends: implement exponential backoff and per-backend throttling.
+PathMigratorimplementations, allowing users to generate a migration manifest and verify changes prior to executing any destructive operations. - API rate limits for cloud backends: implement exponential backoff and per-backend throttling.

 - EXIF/metadata stripping: preserve metadata by default and add configurable transformations; test against representative camera outputs.